abusch8/Plot-Bot/README.md

-# Plot Bot
+# PlotBot

-The following lays out the steps needed to recreate the results of Plot Bot presented in 410.
+The following lays out the steps needed to recreate the results of PlotBot presented in 410.

 1. Install the projects dependencies with `pip3 install -r requirements.txt`.